Click here to add this pattern to your Ravelry queue!

 sl st = slip stitch

 Stitching in the “3rd loop” of hdc.
 After turning, work all stitches for that row in the 3rd loop of the hdc from previous row (it will be in the front).
-If you get stuck, please watch this awesome tutorial video by Moogly.
+Instructions: Look at the top of the stitch, and locate the sideways “V”, bend the stitch to look at the back, and you should see another “V”.
+You’ll be working into the back loop of that “V”, this is called the 3rd loop.

 Row 2: ch 2 (counts as first hdc), turn, and hdc in 3rd loop of next hdc from previous row, and in each remaining 3rd loop.
-At the end, don’t forget to put a hdc in the top of ch 2 from previous row!
-(300)
+Your final hdc of the row will go in the top of ch 2 from previous row.
+(300 [192, 228])

 Row 6: ch 2 (counts as first hdc), turn, and hdc in 3rd loop of next hdc from previous row, and in each remaining 3rd loop.
 At the end, don’t forget to put a hdc in the top of ch 2 from previous row!
 (300)